Giacomo dalla Torre del Tempio di Sanguinetto: Grand Master

 Fifty-seven members of the SMOM were chosen to vote on the nomination of dalla Torre as Grand Master.
 Among them were two women, marking the first time in the history of the Order that female members participated in the selection of a new leader.
 Upon becoming Grand Master, his full title became "His Most Eminent Highness Fra' Giacomo dalla Torre del Tempio di Sanguinetto, Prince and Grand Master of the Sovereign Military Hospitaller Order of St. John of Jerusalem, of Rhodes and of Malta, Most Humble Guardian of the Poor of Jesus Christ".
 He took the oath of office on 3 May at Santa Maria del Priorato Church, in the presence of the Council Complete of State who elected him.

 As a Vatican insider, dalla Torre sought to swiftly repair the Order's relations with the Holy See, according to the Associated Press.
 These had been damaged after Festing was requested to resign by Pope Francis in 2017.
 The Pope had also stepped in to reinstate the Grand Chancellor, Albrecht von Boeselager, whom Festing dismissed from the Order after the SMOM's charity wing under Boeselager's watch was unintentionally implicated in handing out condoms in Myanmar to prevent the transmission of HIV.
 Under dalla Torre's leadership, the Order's conservative bloc was "eased out" in favour of the reform-oriented group, and institutional changes were in the process of being rolled out.
-This led The Daily Telegraph to describe him as being "utterly in the hands of" the progressive German association of the Order.